aditya000028/portfolio/README.md

 I have utilized various AWS services to put this app into action.
 To allow access to the files I have stored in my S3 bucket, I configured IAM Roles and policies to attach to the Cognito identity pools.

 Then, I used Amplify to host the static website.
 This involved integrating with Github to allow continious deployment (CI/CD) onto the actual website.

+Finally, I acquired a custom domain and a SSL certificate through Route 53 for increased security and an easy to remember domain

 ## Locally running the app